Joe Schiraldi

-Career
+Giuseppe Schiraldi (born 1 December 1951) is a Canadian former soccer player who played as a midfielder.
+He made seven appearances for the Canada national team.

+Club career

 Schiraldi played with Toronto City in 1971.
 In 1972, he played in the National Soccer League with Hamilton Italo-Canadians.
 The following season he played in the North American Soccer League with the Toronto Metros for two seasons.
 He returned to play in the National Soccer League in 1975 with Hamilton Italo-Canadians.
 He also played at the college level with the University of Akron in 1971.

 International career

-He made his debut for the Canada men's national under-23 soccer team on May 30, 1971 against Bermuda.
+Schiraldi made his debut for the Canada men's national under-23 soccer team on May 30, 1971 against Bermuda.
 He also represented Canada in the 1971 Pan American Games.
 He made his debut for the senior team on August 20, 1972 against the United States in a FIFA World Cup qualifier match and later featured in seven matches.